smartcontractkit/external-adapters-js/.changeset/ninety-meals-confess.md

 '@chainlink/coinmetrics-adapter': patch
 ---

-Add ETH to valid quotes for WS endpoint
+Add ETH and BTC to valid quotes for WS endpoint